5 Ways to Make a Big Impact for Absolutely Incredible Kid Day®

 Here at Camp Fire, every day is about helping kids thrive.
 But we wanted to take one day a year to really do it BIG.
 That’s why we started Absolutely Incredible Kid Day® in 1997.
 Every year on the third Thursday of March, thousands of adults across the country join Camp Fire in lifting up young people…with the power of words.

 Yep, words.
-On March 21, we’re asking for your voice.
+We’re asking for your voice.
 A few simple words can change the way kids see themselves, their strengths and even their futures.

 Here are five ways you can make a big impact this Absolutely Incredible Kid Day®: